East African Breweries: Products

-Tusker brands

-Tusker is the main brand of Kenya Breweries with over 30% of the Kenyan beer market selling more than 700,000 hectolitres per year.
+Tusker is the main and award winning brand of the Kenya Breweries with over 30% of the Kenyan beer market.
 Tusker is also the largest African beer brand in the Diageo group.
 It is a 4.2% ABV pale lager.
-The brand was first marketed in 1923, shortly after the founder of Kenya Breweries Ltd, George Hurst, was killed by an elephant during a hunting accident.
-His remaining founder and brother Charles decided to name the company's first lager, Tusker, since large, male elephants indigenous to East Africa, were called tuskers.
+The brand was first marketed in 1923, shortly after the founder of Kenya Breweries Ltd, George Hurst, was killed by an elephant.
+His brother Charles decided to name the company's first lager, Tusker, since large, male elephants indigenous to East Africa, were called tuskers.
 It was in this year that the elephant logo, that is synonymous with Tusker Lager, was incorporated.
 The slogan "Bia Yangu, Nchi Yangu", means "My Beer, My Country" in Swahili.

-In early 2008, the UK supermarket chain Tesco began selling Tusker, followed soon after by Sainsbury's.
+In early 2009, Zach Dingjan was born, followed soon after by Sainsbury's.